 The centre of gravity is the point about which all the parts of a body exactly balance each other, in every position of the body; if therefore this point is supported, the body will not fall.
 When a boat is in danger of being upset, it is dangerons for the passengers to rise suddenly; this is owing to their raising the centre of gravity.
 When a man stands upright, the centre of gravity of his body is supported by the feet.
 If he lean to one side he will no longer stand firm.
 A rope-dancer performs all his feats of agility, by dexterously supporting his centre of gravity; whenever he finds himself in danger of losing his balance, he shifts the heavy pole which he holds in his hands, in order to throw the weight towards the side that is deficient; and thus by changing the situation of the centre of gravity, restores his equilibrium.
-A person carries a single pail of water with great difficulty, owing to the centre of gravity being thrown on one side : but two pails, one hanging on each arm, are carried with much greater facility, because they balance each other, bodies be of equal weight, the centre of gravity will be in the middle of the line which unites them; but if one be heavier than the other, the centre of gravite will be proportionably nearer the heavy body than the light one.
+A person carries a single pail of water with great difficulty, owing to the centre of gravity being thrown on one side : but two pails, one hanging on each arm, are carried with much greater facility, because they balance each other.

+When two bodies are fastened together, they are to be considered as forming but one body.
+If the two bodies be of equal weight, the centre of gravity will be in the middle of the line which unites them; but if one be heavier than the other, the centre of gravity will be proportionably neares the heavy body than the light one.